 Without adequate literacy skills to read signs, fill in forms or write emails, social integration is beyond the reach of young people with dyslexia who have no choice but to remain dependent on society.

 Surveys show that amongst the high percentage of illiterate people in prison, a disproportionate number will have dyslexia.

 In countries where public services are limited, education becomes a luxury item that only the rich can buy to rescue their children from life-long illiteracy.
 This flies in the face of Article 26 of the Universal Declaration of Human Rights adopted by the United Nations, which states that everyone has the right to free, compulsory education, at least in the elementary and fundamental stages and that education “shall be directed to the full development of the human personality…”

 Even in wealthier countries where public education is available for children of all backgrounds, disparate resources can leave great gaps in services available for students with special needs.
-If individual equality and societal success are to be achieved, students of all nationalities and walks of life must have access to teachers who are trained to recognise and address learning difficulties such as dyslexia
+If individual equality and societal success are to be achieved, students of all nationalities and walks of life must have access to teachers who are trained to recognize and address learning difficulties such as dyslexia.

 Dyslexia and the economy